JayAreP/K2RF/readme.md

-# Kaminario K2 PowerShell SDK
+# Silk Data Platform (formerly Kaminario) PowerShell SDK
-## Preview-only, do not use in production Kaminario deployments.
+## Preview-only, do not use in production deployments.

 ### Installation
 For now, clone this repo and import the module manually via: